 Families for Children is the adoption and fostering service for Glasgow City Council.
-Glasgow is the biggest local authority in Scotland, with the highest number of children who require foster carers and adoptive families.
+Glasgow is the biggest local authority in Scotland.
 Good carers and adopters are at the very heart at what we do – that’s why we need the right types of people to change children’s lives.
 If you’re #opentofostering or adoption we’d be happy to talk to you.

 To improve outcomes for vulnerable children in Glasgow by delivering and maintaining a high quality and effective fostering and adoption service